associatedpress/cookiecutter-r-project/{{cookiecutter.project_slug}}/README.md

 After cloning the git repo:

-`datakit data pull` to rerieve the data files.
+`datakit data pull` to retrieve the data files.

 Open `{{ cookiecutter.project_slug }}.Rproj` in RStudio.